No items found.

 • Pop filter/shock mount: Many professional pop filters are made of mesh or perforated steel and may be integrated with a shock mount to prevent vibration through your mic stand.

 • Acoustic treatment: Boost sound quality by preventing echo.
 You can use foam blocks or even curtains.
-I use acoustic panels in my setup.
+I use GIK acoustic panels in my setup.

 • Camera: If you’re looking to upgrade, get a higher quality webcam or use a DSLR.